 Certain courses require that the student have completed undergraduate-level Biology and Chemistry as a prerequisite.
 Students are required to plan ahead and complete basic science courses at another accredited school prior to enrolling in the courses.

-English Proficiency English language competency is required of all students seeking admission to the program.
-This may be demonstrated by one of the following means:
+English language competency is required of all students seeking admission to the master’s-level program.
+This must be demonstrated by one of the following means: